unattended-backpack/hierophant/README.md

 If you're running in an environment with multiple `hierophant.toml` configuration files (for example, running an integration test while debugging), you can specify the config file with `-- --config <config file name>`.

 # Running Contemplant manually

+If you want to use Hierophant as an SP1 prover network, it is recommended to follow the [Quickstart](#quickstart) instead of running manually.

 It is *REQUIRED* that the Contemplant is run on a machine with a GPU.
 This is because the Contemplant uses a GPU to accelerate proofs.
 If you were only to use your CPU to execute a proof it will be 100-1000x slower than a GPU accelerated proof.